 Among these, bio-diesel derived from plants is gaining importance due to its economic and environmental viability.

-The studies all over the world on vegetable oils as the alternative fuels are mainly concentrated on field crops like rape seed oil, sunflower oil, soybean oil, canola oil, used fried oil etc. In India these oils are costly and are in short supply.
-For India it appears that non-edible oils may be the choice feed stock for biodiesel seeds of Simarouba 17 production.
-At present the most widely used raw material for biodiesel in India is Jatropha and Pongamia.
+The studies all over the world on vegetable oils as the alternative fuels are mainly concentrated on field crops like rape seed oil, sunflower oil, soyabean oil, canola oil, used fried oil etc. In India, these oils are costly and are in short supply.
+For India, it appears that non-edible oils may be the choice feedstock for biodiesel seeds of Simarouba 17 production.
+At present, the most widely used raw material for bio-diesel in India is Jatropha and Pongamia.
 However, other species such as Simarouba and Neem etc. also offer enormous potential.

 Techniques of genetic engineering also offer a possibility of producing desirable material.
 Research effort should continue for identifying new and potential sources of raw material.

 For maximum yield, proper agro-technologies are essential.
 Research studies on standardizing nursery practices need to be further strengthened.
 There is an enormous waste and marginal land available and technologies for utilizing this effectively are required to be standardized for different potential crops to be grown in various ecosystems.
 Proper scientific data is essential for planting density, fertilization practices, planting procedure etc. Research for developing complete agro-technologies for potential crops for different agro-ecosystems needs to be disseminated to grass root level.
 Demonstrations should be laid out and pilot scale data should be collected.
 Complete technology packages should be prepared for adoption at grass root level.
 This area requires complete people's participation.
 CSMCRI Bhavnagar, NBRI Lucknow, NOVOD, leading universities and other R & D institutions should focus on this area.Advantages of Bio-diesel: